sehwankimstat/Sublinear-DNN/Readme.md

 This repository contains the code used in the paper *Sublinearly Structured Deep Neural Networks Achieve Feature Learning Consistency for Compositional Functions*.

 The paper studies feature learning consistency of deep neural networks for compositional functions.
-In particular, it investigates whether sublinearly structured DNNs can recover the underlying low-dimensional feature structure of the target function.
+In particular, it investigates whether sublinearly structured DNNs can recover the underlying feature structure of the target function.

 ## Code Description